argv-minus-one/gzdoom-use-to-pickup/README.md

 Opacity is given as a value between 0 and 1, where 0 is completely invisible and 1 is completely opaque.
 For example, setting this to 0.5 will result in the brackets and label being only 50% opaque.

+This mod can also show brackets around all nearby items.
+The “…when not looking straight at it” setting controls how opaque those brackets will be.
+If set to 0, this feature is disabled.

 ### Fade-in time & fade-out time

 When you look at an item, the brackets and labels around it will fade in for a moment.
 Similarly, when you look away, the brackets and labels will fade out.
 These options control how long, in seconds, the fade in/out animation lasts.